ctrueden/ctrueden.github.io/_pages/deus/MagicPsionics.md

 -----
 __Q11:__ What other tricks and techniques are possible with mystic magic?

 __A11:__ You shouldn't feel limited to what's in the guide.
 Various players have come up with lots of creative ideas.
-Some of them are briefly noted on the ((MysticTodo|mystic guide &quot;to do&quot;)) page.
+Some of them are briefly noted on the [mystic guide &quot;to do&quot;](MysticTodo) page.
 If you have an idea, feel free to ask.

 -----
 __Q12:__ How do negative levels affect my mystic magic abilities?